Make in India: History

+Three capital acquisition proposals worth ₹4,276 crore were cleared for the government's Make-In-India scheme on January 10, 2023.
+Due to a lack of awareness of transparent legal protection and law enforcement, hesitated investors and slow progress are the main difficulties in building a business-friendly environment.
+With some big companies finally tried to fulfill "make in India" decades after, however, it did not achieve enough jobs as expected.

 The "Make In India" initiative

-Ease of Doing Business
+Ease of doing business

-India has jumped to 63rd place out of 190 countries in the world Banks' 2019 Ease of Doing Business Index from 130th in 2016.
+In 2019, India was ranked at 63rd place out of 190 countries in the World Bank's ease of doing business index, up from 130th in 2016.
 In February 2017, the government appointed the United Nations Development Programme (UNDP) and the National Productivity Council "to sensitise actual users and get their feedback on various reform measures."
 As a result, now there is competition among the states of India to improve their current ranking on the ease of doing business index based on the completion percentage scores on 98-point action plan for business reform under Make in India initiative.
-Currently Andhra Pradesh, Uttar Pradesh, Telangana, Madhya Pradesh, Jammu and Kashmir and Chhattisgarh are top six states (c.
-Oct 2020).

 Ongoing global campaign

 The campaign was designed by Wieden+Kennedy, with the launch of a web portal and release of brochures on the 25 sectors, after foreign equity caps, norms and procedures in various sectors were relaxed, including application of manufacturing application made available online and the validity of licenses was increased to three years.

 "Zero Defect Zero Effect" slogan was coined by Prime Minister of India, Narendra Modi, to guide the Make in India initiative that produces products with no defects with no adverse environmental and ecological effects.

 "Make in India Week" multi-sectoral industrial event at the MMRDA from 13 February 2016 was attended by 2500+ international and 8000+ domestic, foreign government delegations from 68 countries and business teams from 72 countries and all Indian states also held expos.
 Event received over ₹15.2 lakh crore worth of investment commitments and investment inquiries worth ₹1.5 lakh crore, where Maharashtra led with ₹8 lakh crore of investments.
 Previously between September 2014 and November 2015, the government received ₹1.20 lakh crore worth of proposals from companies interested in manufacturing electronics in India.